Eye Care in Manhattan, New York

 - Only use eye drops suggested or prescribed by your eye doctor and check when they need to be discarded.

-While we certainly want our patients to enjoy themselves and have fun this Halloween, at Drs Alan B. Schlussel and Christine Law, O.D. we care about eye safety while partaking in good-spirited fun.
+While we certainly want our patients to enjoy themselves and have fun this Halloween, at Dr. Alan Schlussel & Associates we care about eye safety while partaking in good-spirited fun.

-Contact Drs Alan B. Schlussel and Christine Law, O.D. with any further questions or to schedule your eye exam.
+Contact Dr. Alan Schlussel & Associates with any further questions or to schedule your eye exam.